TiendaNube/api-docs/resources/checkout.md

     id: 'acme_redirect',

     fields: {
-      billing_address: true // This parameter renders the billing information form and requires de information to the consumer
+      billing_address: true // This parameter renders the billing information form and requires the information to the consumer
     },

     // This function handles the order submission event.